-Set to overtake S1 in terms of disturbing scenes, it’s also going to give us some much-needed vengeance and rebellion we were all jonesing for while watching the first instalment.
-If you can’t wait for season two to drop (you impatient little bingewatchers), we’ve ranked the most sinister moments in The Handmaid’s Tale S1 so you can refresh your memory while getting suitably riled up before April 25 rolls round.
+If you can’t wait for season two to drop (you impatient little bingewatcher), we’re going back to where it all started.
+Here we rank the most sinister moments in The Handmaid’s Tale S1 so you can refresh your memory while getting suitably riled up before June 5th rolls round.

 In one of the show’s many flashbacks, June and Moira are at a protest to advocate for women’s rights.
 When things escalate, instead of heading towards the crowd with batons or tear gas (which quite frankly are bad enough), they start showering the crowd with bullets.